 While I’m sure there are many, many other ways to make money online (guest blogging, freelancing, designing, etc. etc.), these are the ways I’ve personally tried.
 (Or my sister has personally tried.)

 Have you done any work from home jobs?
 Did you like it?
-I’d love to hear about it.
+What do you think of the work from home jobs I’ve mentioned here?
+I’d love to hear your thoughts.
 Leave me a comment below!